 Data collection

 The goal of this work is to discover the impact of mobile App usage.
-Thus, we planned to choose CO2 emissions as dependent variable to show the drivers’ driving behavior changes and the environmental impact of the usage of our app, a product of Green IT.
+Thus, we planned to choose CO2 emissions as dependent variable to show the drivers’ driving behavior changes and the environmental impact of the usage of our app.

 （下面这我用了过去时和现在完成时）

 The sample of vehicles monitored in the experiment has been selected from 63 different taxi drivers in xxx(公司).
 We obtained their driving data from July 2019 to October 2020 using On Board Diagnostic (OBD) systems, which have been incorporated into the computers on-board new vehicles to monitor vehicle components and driving behaviors in recent years.
-Meanwhile, we invited these 63 taxi drivers to use our software application (护驾宝就是“Hujiabao”吗？), which can send alert to them when it detects risky driving behaviors and can provide a driving behavior ranking at the end of the day.
+Meanwhile, we invited these 63 taxi drivers to use our software application, which can send alert to them when it detects risky driving behaviors and can provide a driving behavior ranking at the end of the day.
 We used the drivers' check-ins in the app to identify whether they had used the software that day.

 After deleting all records with zero daily CO2 emissions (which means the driver didn’t use the car that day), we’ve got 11188 observations and 21 variables including app_usage (whether to check in on the App), tired_driving (hours of tired driving/day), Speed_KMH (average driving speed/day), age, gender, driving years of a driver, etc..
 The daily CO2 emissions and counts of the total number of the driver’s rapid acceleration, rapid deceleration, sharp turn, driving hours, fuel consumption, night driving hours and total miles travelled per day were remarkably skewed and transformed with logarithmic transformations.
 We used the mean value of related attributes of each driver to complete the missing values.
 Some important variables are shown in the table below.

-(这里没有介绍数据特征，好像是要放在results里？——去除所有碳排放量为0，即缺失的记录项之后，得到11189 observations，21个变量。其中，为了保证正态性，将xxxx取logged data,更名为xxxxx。这些变量的缺失值用每个driver的每日数据均值替换。这里可以有个变量的表？但是21个变量确实似乎要缩减一点。).

 Analytic strategy

 We planned to construct a linear regression model to investigate how the app_usage and driving behaviors affect the CO2 emissions, as given next: